A Semi-Automatic Method for History Matching using Sequential Monte Carlo: SMC Framework for History Matching

-One advantage of the SMC sampling approach over the evolutionary Monte Carlo method of \citet{Williamson2013} is that the information from the SMC population of particles at the current wave can be harnessed to help facilitate uniform sampling of the non-implausible region at the next wave, whilst the method of \citet{Williamson2013} needs to be re-started at each wave.
+One advantage of the SMC sampling approach over the evolutionary Monte Carlo method of \citet{Williamson2013} is that the information from the SMC population of particles at the current wave can be harnessed to help facilitate uniform sampling of the non-implausible region at the next wave.
 Further, the SMC approach allows for adaptive choice of the cut-offs.
 Finally, the approach of \citet{Williamson2013} is an MCMC algorithm and is thus less suited to parallel computing compared to our SMC approach.
 Parallel computing architectures are critical in history matching applications so that model simulations can be performed in parallel for different inputs.
 Therefore it is useful that our SMC algorithm for uniform sampling of the non-implausible space can take advantage of parallel computing.